The Daniel Tiger Doctrine

 Fetters: One thing Won’t You Be My Neighbor? brought back into focus is that Mister Rogers did episodes about current events, like the Vietnam War and the Kennedy assassination.
 Do you think about that at all when you’re in the writers’ room, whether or how to touch on current events?

-Santomero: Our audience is 2 to 5, and I think for Mister Rogers' Neighborhood, he was speaking to an audience a little older than preschoolers.
+Santomero: Our audience is 2 to 5, and I think for Mister Rogers’ Neighborhood he was speaking to an audience a little older than preschoolers.
 But what we do is draw from things that affect little ones and disrupt their day-to-day—like, unfortunately, the storms that have been happening, Hurricane Sandy, things like that.
 We did a two-part special about that, that we could air anytime.
-“You have grownups here to keep you safe,” and those kinds of mantras.
+“You have grown-ups here to keep you safe,” and those kinds of mantras.
 We did a “look for the helpers” approach to those types of situations.

 So we’ve done that, and we’ve done voting, where you really have to be informed and make your choice.
 Do your research, get your information, and make your choice.
 We’ve done it on the preschool level, in terms of voting for swing or slide [on the playground], or voting for the class pet.
 We’ve adjusted it in that way.